sussol/authentication-utilities/README.md

 class User {

   ...

   updatePassword(password) {
-    this.encodedPassword = hashPassword(password); // Only store a non-reversible hash of the password for security }
+    this.encodedPassword = hashPassword(password, salt); // Store non-reversible hash of the password for security
+  }

   ...

 }
 ```